 A trauma-informed differential using ICD-11 CPTSD criteria and DSM-5-TR BPD evaluation.

-Create a free account and receive 3 diagnostic analyses per month.
+Create a free account and receive 1 diagnostic analysis per month.

 Join free testing